Tracking & Measuring Success

 Uncover Strategic Value

 Some of your work in SEO will be more profitable than others.
 For instance, we have found out that using on-page optimization strategies like including keywords more appropriately, are more beneficial with Yahoo! and Bing than they are with Google.
 Conversely, acquiring anchor text links from many domains works better with Google than other search engines.
 It is therefore, important for you to identify the strategies that are more beneficial with each search engine.
 This would help you direct your energy to the right endeavours.

 3. Visits Referred by Specific Search Engine Terms and Phrases

-Another necessary subject of analysis is the keywords that send traffic.
+Another necessary subject of SEO analytics is the keywords that send traffic.
 It is advisable for you to keep track of these regularly to recognize latest trends in keyword demand, examine your efficiency on key terms, and identify terms currently encouraging traffic that your site is not fully optimized for.